tom-clik/cferrorHandler/README.md

 }
 ```

-This is to ensure it can be used in any context and to catch errors on application start up.
+It normally terminates after doing its thing (see following), but it can be set to return the error object and continue.

-To actually log errors, you will need to pass in a logging component.
+To log errors, you will need to pass in a logging component.

 ```cfscript
 onError(e) {